 Army Men: Sarge's War Every single allied character that had existed in the previous games dies in a bomb attack, even the arch villain of the series.

-By the end of the third game the Master Chief, Cortana, Admiral Hood, the Arbiter, and Shipmaster Rtas 'Vadum survive.
-Every other major character in the series dies.
+By the end of Halo 3, the Master Chief, Cortana, Admiral Hood, the Arbiter, and Shipmaster Rtas 'Vadum survive.
+Every other major character in the original trilogy dies.